NannyML/nannyml/docs/quick.rst

 The data are split into two periods: :ref:`reference <data-drift-periods-reference>` and :ref:`analysis<data-drift-periods-analysis>`.
 The reference data is used by NannyML to establish a baseline for model performance and variable distributions.
 Your model's test dataset can serve as the reference data.
-The analysis data is simply the data you want to analyze i.e. check whether the model maintains its performance or if feature distributions have shifted etc. This would usually be your latest production data.
+The analysis data is the data you want to analyze i.e. check whether the model maintains its performance or if feature distributions have shifted etc. This would usually be your latest production data.

 Let's load libraries and the data: